 Two things were clear at the time.
 The Clamper constitution held that 'all members were officers' and that 'all officers were of equal indignity,' and the purpose of the Order was to care for the widows and the orphans, but most especially the widows!

-Membership in E Clampus Vitus declined in the late 1800's, but ECV experienced a revival in the 1930's, with the help of some noted California historians who saw it as something of benefit to the community as well as a very fun thing to do.
-Today the Order's continuing formation remains robust, with a current total of 46 chapters and six outposts covering ten western states.
+Membership in E Clampus Vitus had declined severely by the late 1800's, but ECV experienced a revival in the 1930's, with the help of some noted California historians who saw it as something of benefit to the community as well as a very fun thing to do.
+Today the Order's continuing formation remains robust, with a current total of over 50 chapters and several outposts covering ten western states.

 But in its present dispensation the question remains, "Is E Clampus Vitus an historical drinking society or a drinking historical society?"
 With over two thousand commemorative plaques and monuments in places throughout California and the west, there's a strong argument that ECV is a serious group of men.

 Or not.
 Either way its members are quite happy to let the controversy continue.
 While all Clampers love a good party, they also want to be remembered for their "erections," which celebrate many interesting persons, places and events of historical and often hysterical interest.
 Clampers love to plaque sites that need reverent commemoration, but they've also been known to plaque places like saloons, bawdy houses, and other locations that have been "overlooked" by more serious historical societies.
 Pull to the side of the road to read a monument in California and as often as not you will discover that E Clampus Vitus helped to put it there.

 Lots of folks don't know what to make of the Clampers.
 ECV members often dress up in garb reminiscent of the gold-rush - - usually a red shirt, blue jeans and a black vest - - frequently festooned with ludicrous decorations in keeping with their motto - - Credo Quia Absurdum!
 Suffice it to say that these men know what they are about, for they are manly men who are proud of their erections.